Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 ## Bonus Proficiencies <span style="float:right;"> <small> Level 1 </small> </span>

-You gain proficiency in Intelligence (Arcana) if you don’t already have it.
+You gain Proficiency in Intelligence (Arcana) if you don’t already have it.
 Moreover, you can add your Charisma modifier to an Intelligence (Arcana) check to recall lore about spells, magic items, or magic symbolism related to your nation.

 ## Clairvoyance <span style="float:right;"> <small> Level 1 </small> </span>